sivertheisholt/CharaTwitch/README.md

 Few things to note:

 - This is more of a demo to see whats possible with LLM (Large Language Model)
+- Currently "untested" in production as I don't have a twitch with channel points unfortunately.
 - Don't expect a full application without bugs and perfect user experience.
 - Will only work if you have rewards enabled on your twitch channel!
 - If people like it, I might work on a better solution.
+- I do not have access to anything you input into the program, just don't share the files with others as it does contain the config settings.
+- I cannot promise it works without CAI+ as their service is very buggy.

 ![Imgur](https://i.imgur.com/fwAsbyP.png)